va3wam/TWIPeCalibrate/README.md

 ## Running the tests

-Run these tests over a serial connection between you computer and the robot.
+Run these calibration rotuine over a serial connection between you computer and the robot.
 Use the green RESET button once you have serial data showing up to make sure that you see all the output.
 When you run this test it takes about 5 mintes because it is using two methods  and averaging a lot of readings to narrow down what calibration values you should use.
 Here is some example output that you get in your console window:

 ```Initializing I2C devices...
 Testing device connections...